-15.3 In order for the proposed transmission project to be a more efficient or cost effective alternative to the transmission projects identified by the transmission providers through their planning processes, it should be materially different than projects already under consideration in the expansion planning process.
-A project will be deemed materially different, as compared to another transmission alternative(s) under consideration, if the proposals consists of significant geographical andor electrical differences in the alternative's proposed interconnection point(s) andor transmission line routing.
-Should the proposed transmission project be deemed not materially different than projects already under consideration in the transmission expansion planning process, the

-Regional Planning Website for Stakeholders to understand why such determination was made.
+25.3 In order for the proposed transmission project to be a more efficient or cost effective alternative to the transmission projects identified by the transmission providers through their planning processes, it should be materially different than projects already under consideration in the expansion planning process.
+A project will be deemed materially different, as compared to another transmission alternative(s) under consideration, if the proposal consists of significant geographical or electrical differences in the alternative's proposed interconnection point(s) or transmission line routing.
+Should the proposed transmission project be deemed not materially different than projects already under consideration in the transmission expansion planning process, the Transmission Owner will provide a sufficiently detailed explanation on the Regional Planning website for Stakeholders to understand why such a determination was made.

-16. Submission of Proposals for Potential Selection in a Regional Transmission Plan for RCAP
+26. Submission of Proposals for Potential Selection in a Regional Transmission Plan for RCAP

-Any entity may propose a transmission project for consideration by the Transmission Provider for potential selection in a regional transmission plan for RCAP.
-An entity that wants to propose a transmission project for potential selection in a regional transmission plan for RCAP but does not intend to develop the transmission project may propose such transmission project in accordance with Section 16.6.
+Any entity may propose a transmission project for consideration by the Transmission Owner for potential selection in a regional transmission plan for RCAP.
+An entity that wants to propose a transmission project for potential selection in a regional transmission plan for RCAP but does not intend to develop the transmission project may propose such transmission project in accordance with Section 26.6.

-- 16.1 Materials to be Submitted: In order for a transmission project to be considered for RCAP, a pre-qualified transmission developer proposing the transmission project (including an incumbent or nonincumbent transmission developer) must provide to the Transmission Provider the following information: - 1.
-Sufficient information for the Transmission Provider to determine that the potential transmission project satisfies the regional eligibility requirements of Section 15; - 2.
-A description of the proposed transmission project that details the intended scope (including the various stages of the project development such as engineering, ROW acquisition, construction, recommended in-service date, etc.); - 3.
-A capital cost estimate of the proposed transmission project.
-If the cost estimate differs greatly from generally accepted estimates of projects of comparable scope, the transmission developer may be asked to support such differences with supplemental information; - 4.
-Data and/or files necessary to appropriately model the proposed transmission project;
+- 26.1 Materials to be Submitted: In order for a transmission project to be considered for RCAP, a pre-qualified transmission developer proposing the transmission project (including an incumbent or nonincumbent transmission developer) must provide to the Transmission Owner the following information: - 1.
+Sufficient information for the Transmission Owner to determine that the potential transmission project satisfies the regional eligibility requirements of Section 25; - 2.
+A description of the proposed transmission project that details the intended scope (including the various stages of the project development such as engineering, ROW acquisition, construction, recommended in-service date, etc.);

-The regional cost allocation process provided hereunder in accordance with Sections 16-22 does not limit the ability of the Transmission Provider and other entities to negotiate alternative cost sharing arrangements voluntarily and separately from this regional cost allocation method.
+The regional cost allocation process provided hereunder in accordance with Sections 26-32 does not limit the ability of the Transmission Owner and other entities to negotiate alternative cost sharing arrangements voluntarily and separately from this regional cost allocation method.